JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 ## Incremental compilation

 The Kotlin Gradle plugin supports incremental compilation.
-Incremental compilation tracks changes to source files between builds so only files affected by these changes are compiled.
+Incremental compilation tracks changes to source files between builds so that only the files affected by these changes are compiled.

-Incremental compilation is supported for Kotlin/JVM and Kotlin/JS projects and is enabled by default.
+Incremental compilation is supported for Kotlin/JVM and Kotlin/JS projects, and is enabled by default.

-There are several ways to switch off incremental compilation:
+There are several ways to disable incremental compilation:

-* `kotlin.incremental=false` for Kotlin/JVM.
+* Set `kotlin.incremental=false` for Kotlin/JVM.
-* `kotlin.incremental.js=false` for Kotlin/JS projects.
+* Set `kotlin.incremental.js=false` for Kotlin/JS projects.
 * Use `-Pkotlin.incremental=false` or `-Pkotlin.incremental.js=false` as a command line parameter.

   The parameter should be added to each subsequent build, and any build with incremental compilation disabled invalidates incremental caches.

-The first build is never incremental.
+Note: The first build is never incremental.

 > Sometimes problems with incremental compilation become visible several rounds after the failure occurs.
 Use [build reports](#build-reports)
 > to track the history of changes and compilations.
 Doing so may also help you provide reproducible bug reports.